-Whale Watching in Uvita, Costa Rica
+Whale Watching in Uvita, Costa Rica: All you need to know

 The Osa peninsula of South Pacific Costa Rica is blessed with the visits of the humpback whales.
 The strategic location attracts the marine giants in two phases, which make it almost the entire year.
-Uvita and the surrounding towns are a great base for the Whale Watching experiences due to the region’s proximity to the Marino Ballena National Park.
-This makes Uvita among the top places to watch the humpback whales in Costa Rica.

 There are many ways that the tourism boards, hotels, restaurants, activity-owners might lure you to visit a place.
 But Costa Ballena has an advertisement created by nature itself.

-The natural “logo”, the Whale’s Tail, is found at the tip of Punta Uvita.
+The natural “logo”, the Whale’s Tail, is found at the tip of Punta Uvita, on the Uvita Beach.
 During the low tide, the strip of land separates the ocean and takes the shape of a ‘Whale’s Tail’.
-This is nature’s way of telling you what to look for when you venture into the ocean, the whales!

 Best Time for Whale Watching in Uvita

-The Humpback whales from the Antarctic region (South) move to the warmer tropical waters of Central America for breeding and raising the juveniles between July and November.
+The humpback whales from the Antarctic region (South) move to the warmer tropical waters of Central America for breeding and raising the juveniles between July and November.

 They go without food for months and the mothers stay calm in order to conserve energy but the kids can be playful.
 All these reminded us of the ‘Our Planet‘ (watch on Netflix if you haven’t already) visuals, the aerial shots of the water giants floating in the blue sea.